You have probably been eating Kale chips as a salad, in burgers, or something else.

 |Iron||Helps release energy from the food.|

-Kale can provide you with many nutrients that have their way of working to better your digestion.
+‘Digestion Kale’ can provide you with many nutrients that have their way of working to better your digestion, as it is one of the most nutrient dense foods.

 According to the National Library of Medicine, a low amount of magnesium can lead you to constipation.

 So you know what to do now when your stomach rumbles and you have indigestion problems.
-Yes, eat Kale.
+Yes, eat cooked Kale soup and throw brussels sprouts into the mix.

 10. Supports Brain Health